 Diabetes self-management training

-Some exceptions apply if group sessions aren’t available or if your doctor or qualified non-doctor practitioner says you have special needs that would be better met by individual training sessions.
+Some exceptions apply if group sessions aren’t available in your area, or if your doctor or qualified non-doctor provider says you would benefit more from having individual training sessions.

-If you’re in a rural area, you may be able to get DSMT services from a practitioner, like a Registered Dietician, in a different location through telehealth.
+If you’re in a rural area, you may be able to get DSMT services from a provider (like a Registered Dietitian) virtually through telehealth.